 FDRs of patients with BAV had a 12% rate of BAV in this study, and the rate of aortic dilatation was similar between index BAV patients and FDRs with BAV.

 This study finds that the rate of BAV among FDRs of index cases is approximately 12%, similar to prior echo studies.
 Further, approximately one third of index BAV cases and FDRs with BAV had ascending aortic dilatation.
 These findings suggest that it may be useful to consider screening FDRs of all patients with BAV, regardless of the presence of aortic dilatation.
 The absence of aortic dilatation in any FDR with a tricuspid aortic valve suggests that further screening may not be needed in these patients.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Valvular Heart Disease, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Noninvasive Imaging, Valvular Heart Disease, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Imaging, Echocardiography/Ultrasound

 Keywords: Aortic Diseases, Aortic Valve, Bicuspid, Diagnostic Imaging, Dilatation, Echocardiography, Heart Defects, Congenital, Heart Valve Diseases, Magnetic Resonance Spectroscopy